 Shazam identifies a song by creating a unique digital fingerprint to match what you’re hearing with one of the millions of songs in the Shazam database.

 Use the Shazam app

-If you have the Shazam app installed on iPhone, iPad, iPod touch, or Mac, you can use the app to identify music and save them to your library.
+If you have the Shazam app installed on iPhone, iPad, iPod touch, or Mac, you can use the app to identify songs and save them to your library.

 - Open the Shazam app on your device.

 - Tap or click the Shazam button to identify what’s playing around you.

 When Shazam identifies the song, it’s saved in My Music, along with your other Shazams.